maxmcd/gRPSQLite/README.md

 docker exec -it grpsqlite sqlite3_with_grpsqlite
 ```

-Then you can run example sql commands:
+Then you can run the following SQL:

 ```
 .log stderr
 .open main.db
-PRAGMA journal_mode=memory;
-CREATE TABLE t1(a, b);
+PRAGMA journal_mode=memory; -- this should already be the default CREATE TABLE t1(a, b);
-SELECT * FROM t1;
 INSERT INTO t1 VALUES(1, 2);
+INSERT INTO t1 VALUES(3, 4);
 SELECT * FROM t1;

 ```